Quick Gun Murugun

-Quick Gun Murugun: Misadventures of an Indian Cowboy is a 2009 Indian English-language Comedy Western film directed by Shashanka Ghosh and written by Rajesh Devraj.
-The film stars Rajendra Prasad as the title character alongside Rambha, Anuradha Menon and Nassar.
+Quick Gun Murugun: Misadventures of an Indian Cowboy is a 2009 Indian English-language comedy Western film directed by Shashanka Ghosh and written by Rajesh Devraj.
+The film stars Rajendra Prasad as the title character alongside Nassar, Rambha and Anuradha Menon.
 It is a spoof on Indian western films, featuring songs, melodrama and action sequences including a duel in a traffic jam.